keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 Laxative cleanses actually deplete the very necessary, and natural, flora (microorganisms) in your body that your digestive tract counts on to break down food.[^21] If you do cleanses such as these repeatedly, you actually risk disrupting your body’s acid-base balance, which could result in too much acid in your blood.
 This can lead to a coma, and/or death.[^22]

-Additionally, Guardian contributor, Dara Mohammadi noted,
+Some are just a scam entirely, Guardian contributor, Dara Mohammadi, noted,

 > “Other tactics are more insidious.
-Some colon-cleaning tablets contain a polymerizing agents that turns your feces into something like a plastic, so that when a massive rubbery poo snake lighters into your toilet you can stare back at it and feel vindicated in your purchase.
+Some colon-cleaning tablets contain a polymerizing agents that turns your feces into something like a plastic, so that when a massive rubbery poo snake slithers into your toilet you can stare back at it and feel vindicated in your purchase.
 Detoxing foot pads turn brown overnight with what manufacturers claim is toxic sludge drawn from your body.
 This sludge is nothing of the sort - a substance in the pads turns brown when it mixes with water from your sweat.”[^23]

-And if you’re still thinking cleanses and detox diets help you lose weight, think again.
+And, as previously mentioned, if you’re still thinking cleanses and detox diets help you lose weight long-term, think again.

 “Once the dieter resumes normal eating, rapid weight gain follows.
 Much of the weight loss achieved through this diet results from fluid loss related to extremely low carbohydrate intake and frequent bowel movements or diarrhea produced by salt water and laxative tea.
 When the dieter resumes normal fluid intake, this weight is quickly regained.”[^24]